 - Why do we remember them?

-Students will investigate the symbolism of the Memorial's Commemorative Area, identify a name on the Roll of Honour, and lay a poppy in the Hall of Memory.
-They will develop an understanding of why and how we commemorate the service and sacrifice of Australians at war, exploring the significance of ANZAC Day and Remembrance Day.
-The students will discover stories of the sacrifice of Australians at war in a number of different conflicts and galleries.
+Students will develop an understanding of why and how we commemorate the service and sacrifice of Australians at war, exploring the significance of ANZAC Day and Remembrance Day.
+They will discover stories of the sacrifice of Australians at war in a number of different conflicts and galleries.

 Year 6: Australia as a nation

 - Experiences of Australian democracy and citizenship, including the status and rights of Aboriginal people and/or Torres Strait Islanders, migrants, women, and children.

 - The contribution of individuals and groups, including Aboriginal people and/or Torres Strait Islanders and migrants, to the development of Australian society, for example in areas such as the economy, education, science, the arts, sport.

 - The range of sources that can be used in an historical investigation, including archaeological and written sources

 - The methods and sources used to investigate at least ONE historical controversy or mystery that has challenged historians or archaeologists, such as in the analysis of unidentified human remains

 Year 9: The making of the modern world

 - The experiences of non-Europeans in Australia prior to the 1900s (such as the Japanese, Chinese, South Sea Islanders, Afghans)